logiqai/docs/logiq-events/alerts.md

 # Alerts

-LogiqAI provides Alerts feature to alert the Users upon the data if required condition is met.
+Apica Ascent provides Alerts feature to alert the Users upon the data if required condition is met.

 Alerts can be created in two ways.